IndiaFilings / Learn / Compliance / Why Is Roc Filing Needed

-IndiaFilings » Learn » Why is ROC filing needed?
+Why is ROC filing needed? - IndiaFilings

 Why is ROC filing needed?

 ROC (Registrar of Companies) filing refers to submitting various documents and returns to the Registrar of Companies.
-Every Company registered in India must file some forms annually with the ROC under the ministry of corporate affairs.
+Every Company registered in India must file some forms annually with the ROC under the Ministry of Corporate Affairs.
 Failing to file with these compliances can lead to the levy of hefty penalties and punishments.
 Thus, filing these returns within the stipulated time is of utmost importance.
 In this article, we will examine why ROC filing is needed.

 ROC filing

-As per sections 129 and 137 of the Companies Act 2013, every Company should file audited financial statements with the ROC.
+ROC filing is a mandatory requirement for all companies registered in India, and companies are required to file various forms, returns, and documents with the ROC regularly.
+ROC filing includes the following: As per sections 129 and 137 of the Companies Act 2013, every Company should file audited financial statements with the ROC.
 Similarly, under section 92 of the Companies Act 2013, the annual returns must be submitted to the ROC.
+Know more about the Introduction to Financial Statements Know more about the Annual Return Filing for the Company

 Due Date for ROC filing